kruthika-vijay/css-and-jquery-animation-on-div/README.md

 # css-and-jquery-animation-on-div

-this example helps you to expand a div and show content using jquery. easy to implement!
+this example explains to expand a div and show content using jquery. easy to implement!